Gonzih/blog.gonzih.me/source/_posts/2012-09-07-clojure-on-beaglebone-openjdk-vs-oracle-embedded-jre-benchmark.markdown

 (sort-seq)       Avg:  1729.9035516600002
 ```

-So here you are.
+Here you are.
 Better performance and memory usage.
 Good Job, Embedded Java Team :)
 Looking forward for hardfloat ABI version to test it on Raspberry Pi.